Wet Shaving vs. Dry Shaving with an Electric Razor

 But wait, who said you can't do both and enjoy both worlds?

-Whether you wet or dry shave, the FlexSeries is a great tool and one of the best-selling electric shavers on the market.
-It's also designed for those with sensitive skin.
+Whatever you choose, Freebird's FlexSeries Pro is a great tool and one of the best-selling electric shavers on the market.
+It's also designed for those with sensitive skin and works great for both wet and dry shaving.

 FAQs